cocos/cocos-docs/en/cocos-service/agc-auth.md

 Updates information (profile image and nickname) for the current user.

 This API verifies the Access Token and Refresh Token of a user.
 Ensure that the Refresh Token is within its validity period.
-Otherwise, result code 203817986 will be returned, indicating that the user's Refresh Token has expired.
+Otherwise, result code `INVALID_REFRESH_TOKEN = 203817986` will be returned, indicating that the user's Refresh Token has expired.
 When receiving the result code, prompt your user to sign in again so that you can obtain the new Access Token and Refresh Token.

 **Parameter Description**: